You had transurethral resection of the prostate (TURP) surgery to treat an enlarged prostate.

 Gradually return to your normal routine.
 You should not do any strenuous activity, lifting (more than 5 pounds), or driving for 3 to 6 weeks.

-Try regular short walks.
+Try taking regular, short walks.
 Work up to longer walks to build up your strength.
 You can return to work when you are better and can tolerate most activities.

 Drink plenty of water to help flush fluids through the bladder (8 to 10 glasses a day).
 Avoid coffee, soft drinks, and alcohol.
 They can irritate your bladder and urethra.